jakubcieslik99/pclab/README.md

 - `NOREPLY_ADDRESS`

+( ℹ️ - sample .env config file is provided in the server directory under the name `.env.sample` )

 ⚙️ To build client app, you will need to add the following environment variables to your .env file

 - `VITE_APP_ENV`